Here’s the ultimate list of air mattress alternatives for camping.

 Despite their bad rap, futons can be amazingly comfortable.
 They can feel like your bed at home!

-Even the minimalist models will feature padding that rivals many of the lightweight air mattress alternatives on our list.
+Even the minimalist models will feature padding that rivals many of our list’s lightweight air mattress alternatives.

-This will be heavenly to any glampers who are fed up with air mattresses but don’t want to sacrifice any modicum of comfort.
+This will be heavenly to any glampers fed up with air mattresses but don’t want to sacrifice any modicum of comfort.

 Notice I’ve been saying glamping.
 That’s because futons are generally large and cumbersome, built with rigid frames that fold in half, at most.